equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_charts/index.md

 ## User defined single speed compressor chart

-The single speed chart type allows a single compressor curve for one speed.
+The single speed chart type allows a single compressor curve for one speed, using the keyword [CURVE](../../../../../references/keywords/CURVE.md)

 ### Format
 ~~~~~~~~yaml